megazear7/rpg-session-processor/README.md

   },
   "song": {
     "modifiers": [
-      "Slow and melodic without souring too high", "Bard singing in a tavern",
+      "Slow and melodic without souring too high.", "Bard singing in a tavern.",
-      "Incorporate folk instruments like acoustic guitar and violin", "Evoke a sense of adventure and wonder", "Orchestral background with light percussion",
+      "Incorporate folk instruments like acoustic guitar and violin.", "Evoke a sense of adventure and wonder.", "Orchestral background with light percussion.",
-      "Warm and inviting vocal tone"
+      "Warm and inviting vocal tone."
     ]
   },
   "models": {